Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Methods for Monitoring Phone Calls

-Call monitoring software facilitates different methods for reviewing customer communications.
+Call center monitoring software facilitates different methods for reviewing customer communications.
 These methods include:

 Live call monitoring

 With this approach, supervisors or contact center management listen to real-time customer calls to see if they can add value or help the agents improve their performance.
-It works best for immediate coaching and delivering feedback that requires prompt implementation.
+It works best as an immediate coaching tool during ongoing calls and delivers feedback that requires prompt implementation.

 This method is typically used to see how new agents handle customer conversations while managing inbound or outbound conversations.